 Alternative speech methods

-An alternative method to esophageal speech is speaking with a voice prosthesis.
+An alternative method to oesophageal speech is speaking with a voice prosthesis.
 This method is easier to learn and creates the most natural sounding, fluent, and comprehensible voice.

 Speaking with a voice prosthesis is the most common method used today following total laryngectomy.
 It is also considered to be the most successful of the three methods for voice rehabilitation – creating the most natural sounding and fluent voice.